w3c/window-management/EXPLAINER.md

 ### Improving existing API specifications and implementations

-As eluded to above, the existing `Window` specifications do not provide reliable mechanisms for multi-screen placement.
+As alluded to above, the existing `Window` specifications do not provide reliable mechanisms for multi-screen placement.
 Notably, [`moveTo()`](https://www.w3.org/TR/cssom-view-1/#dom-window-moveto) describes coordinates (x, y) as "relative to the top left corner of the output device", which does not account for multiple possible output devices.
 Similarly,